-A lot of so called gurus say that your family home is not an asset but I would argue that for many it represents the bulk of their wealth and if leveraged carefully is powerful asset to launch your wealth building activity.
+A lot of so-called gurus say that your family home is not an asset but I would argue that for many it represents the bulk of their wealth and if leveraged carefully is a powerful asset to launch your wealth building activity.

 It definitely can be a liability if it is a money trap that is sucking your cash and distracting you from the important task of creating wealth.

-This is a strategy I have used to solve lots of problems, funding future projects, lifestyle, holidays, our favourite charities, our kids.
-It is important to understand that flipping is a short term strategy to create cash flow, it doesn’t build wealth per say unless you invest the profits into longer term investments.
-It definitely has its place in making lump sum cash to pay off your mortgage or get a deposit together to buy an investment property.
+This is a strategy I have used to solve lots of problems.
+Funding future projects, lifestyle, holidays, our favourite charities, our kids.
+It is important to understand that flipping is a short term strategy to create cash flow, it doesn’t build wealth per se unless you invest the profits into longer-term investments.
+It definitely has its place in making lump sum cash to pay off your mortgage, or get a deposit together to buy an investment property.

 3. Renovating Investment Properties

 This is a student’s favourite for a few reasons.
 By adding value to a property you get to increase cash flow in two ways.
 You increase the rental income but you also increase depreciation.
 Recently the federal government changed the taxation laws.
 So that investors, in most cases could not depreciate plant and equipment that they haven’t purchased.
 This is where renovators have an advantage by being able to depreciate plant and equipment because they purchase themselves.